The best way (& tool) to build a collaborative virtual workspace

-Not only will this help your people share knowledge, collaborate on projects from a centralized collaborative virtual workspace and communicate with colleagues, but it also opens up the opportunity for developing employees to be mentored by senior experts.
+Not only will this help your people fill skills/knowledge gaps created by corporate elearning, collaborate on projects from a centralized collaborative virtual workspace and communicate with colleagues, but it also opens up the opportunity for developing employees to be mentored by senior experts.

 Experts can curate training resources from multiple channels to create personalized development paths and answer questions from mentees—who can comment on and rate content created by others.